abduld/WebGPU/src/wb/mp/9/description.markdown

 ## Objective

-Implement a tiled dense matrix multiplication routine using OpenACC.
+Implement a vector addition using OpenACC.

-## Prerequisites

-Before starting this lab, make sure that:

-* You have completed MP3 (the CUDA tiled Matrix-Matrix multiplication assignment)